thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 ## Introduction

 The workshop began with a poll to establish baseline experience with alt-text and screen readers.
-One quarter of respondents have never heard of the term "alternative text", while and half were familiar with the term, have used alternative text to some extent.
-Half of respondents did not have previous experience with screen reader software, and there were no responses indicating greater than a moderate amount of experience with screen readers.
+One quarter of respondents have never heard of the term "alternative text".
+About half were familiar with alternative text and have used it to some extent.
+When asked about screen reader software usage, half of respondents did not have any previous experience with screen reader software.
+15% of respondents reported having a little bit of experience.
+There were no responses indicating greater than a moderate amount of experience.

 <img src="/images/inclusive_design_alt_text_piechart.png"  width="44%" height="44%" alt = "Pie chart showing responses for How familiar are you with alternative text?
 Results show 24% never heard of it, 15% heard of it but don't remember, 46% know of it and used a few times, 15% know of it and use it often"> <img src="/images/inclusive_design_screenreader_annotate.png"  width="42%" height="42%" alt = "Pie chart showing responses for Have you ever used screen reader software before?
 Results show 46% never, 38% a little bit, 15% not sure">